Home > General Mechanical Components Stock > Influence of Crimped Steel Fibre on Properties of Concrete ...

 Abstract

 This research was inspired by the growing global shortage of natural aggregates.
-Different types of waste ceramics (apart from recycled concrete) are the most popular materials for the production of waste aggregates as possible substitutes for natural ones.
-The aim of this research was to analyse the efficiency of different aggregate mixes composed of waste and natural materials focusing on two waste ceramic aggregates, which were prepared concrete mixes based on specifically composed aggregates (blend of natural aggregate, porous and iron oxide-rich (red) waste ceramic aggregate, and dense, kaolin-based (white) waste ceramic aggregate).
-All aggregates were thoroughly tested before utilisation for concrete mix creation.
-Altogether, four blends of aggregates were prepared in order to prepare concrete mixes using a simplex experiment design.
-The mixes were then modified by adding various amounts of crimped steel fibre.
-Such properties of hardened steel fibre-reinforced concrete (SFRC) such as density, compressive strength, shear strength, ultrasound propagation velocity, dynamic modulus of elasticity, and limit of proportionality during flexural testing were of special interest.
-Tests were conducted according to European and Japanese standards.
-The achieved fibre-reinforced concretes were characterised by satisfactory strength characteristics, thereby enabling the substitution of traditional reinforcement.
-Strength classes according to the fib Model Code 2010 were assigned.
+Different types of waste ceramics (apart from recycled concrete) are gaining popularity as materials for producing waste aggregates to potentially replace natural ones.
+The study aimed to analyze the efficiency of various aggregate mixes of waste and natural materials, focusing on two types of waste ceramic aggregates.
+These concrete mixes were prepared based on unique aggregate blends (a mix of natural aggregate, porous and iron oxide-rich (red) waste ceramic aggregate, and dense, kaolin-based (white) waste ceramic aggregate).
+All aggregates underwent thorough testing before being utilized in concrete mix creation.
+Four different aggregate blends were used to prepare concrete mixes via a simplex experimental design.
+These mixes were further modified by adding varying amounts of crimped steel fiber.
+The properties of hardened steel fiber-reinforced concrete (SFRC), such as density, compressive strength, shear strength, ultrasound propagation velocity, dynamic modulus of elasticity, and limit of proportionality during flexural testing, were of particular interest.
+Tests adhered to European and Japanese standards, and the achieved fiber-reinforced concretes displayed satisfactory strength characteristics, enabling the substitution of traditional reinforcement; strength classes according to the fib Model Code 2010 were assigned.

 Keywords: